Long short long short, short long…

 With a much more easy-to-grasp, straightforward, and low-risk offer, you’ll have a lot less to explain, requiring a lot less room, resulting in a lot shorter of a landing page.

-So, take some time and reflect over those questions.
+So, take some time and reflect on those questions.

 Figure out what kind of offer you have, and what you’re asking, and start to meditate on what it will take to explain it — no more, and no less.